top of page

 Outdoor experiences can be an excellent way to provide hands-on science education to children.
 Here are some of the ways in which these experiences can support learning:

-Observation and Inquiry: Outdoor experiences provide children with the opportunity to observe and interact with the natural world.
-This can help them develop an inquiry-based approach to learning, as they ask questions and seek answers about the plants, animals, and ecosystems they encounter.
+1. Observation and Inquiry: Outdoor experiences provide children with the opportunity to observe and interact with the natural world.
+This can help them develop critical thinking skills and an inquiry-based approach to learning, as they ask questions and seek answers about the plants, animals, and ecosystems they encounter.

-Hands-on Experiences: Science education is often most effective when it is hands-on and experiential.
-Outdoor experiences provide children with opportunities to engage in activities such as gardening, animal care, and nature walks, which can help them learn about science concepts in a meaningful way.
+2. Hands-on Experiences: education is often most effective when it is hands-on and experiential.
+Outdoor experiences provide children with opportunities to engage in activities such as gardening, animal care, and nature walks, which can help them learn about concepts in a meaningful way.

-Environmental Awareness: Outdoor experiences can help children develop an awareness of environmental issues and the ways in which humans impact the natural world.
-This can lead to a deeper understanding of concepts such as sustainability, ecology, and climate change.
+3. Environmental Awareness: children develop an awareness of environmental issues and the ways in which humans impact the natural world.
+This can lead to a deeper understanding of concepts such as ecology, climate change, and sustainability.
+At Fern Gully, kids get to develop a sense of belonging and pride knowing that just by being here they are helping to protect the forest and contribute to a better future.

-Connecting Classroom Learning: Outdoor experiences can also help children connect what they learned during the school year in the traditional classroom with real-world situations.
-For example, a lesson on photosynthesis in the classroom can be reinforced and expanded upon through hands-on gardening activities in a farm setting.
+5. Connecting Classroom Learning: Outdoor experiences can also help children connect what they learned during the school year in the traditional classroom with real-world situations.
+For example, a lesson on photosynthesis in the classroom can be reinforced and expanded upon through hands-on gardening activities or forest adventures.